The greatest Draft pick in each club's history

 The University of Missouri standout pitched to mixed results early in his career with Arizona but blossomed after the Tigers acquired him in Dec.
 2009, winning the first of his three Cy Young Awards in ’13.
-He won the other two with the Nationals in back-to-back seasons ('16-17), highlighting a seven-year stretch for Scherzer in which he made seven straight All-Star Games while also recording a top-five finish in the Cy Young race.
-One of 11 pitchers in history (since 1900) with at least eight 200-plus strikeout seasons, Scherzer ranks 23rd on the all-time strikeouts list (2,784) and trails only Justin Verlander among active pitchers.
+He won the other two with the Nationals in back-to-back seasons ('16-17), highlighting an eight-year stretch for Scherzer in which he made eight straight All-Star Games while also recording a top-five finish in the Cy Young race.
+Now a member of the Mets, Scherzer ranks 13th on the all-time strikeout list with 3,193, trailing only his newest New York teammate Justin Verlander (3,198) among active pitchers.

 Dodgers: Clayton Kershaw, LHP (1st round, No. 7 overall, 2006)

 Kershaw was regarded as the best high school prospect in the 2006 Draft and subsequently breezed through the Minors, making just 44 starts before reaching Los Angeles shortly after turning 20.
-With a career 175-76 record and 2.43 ERA, an MVP Award, three Cy Young Awards and eight All-Star berths, the 32-year-old left-hander was already Cooperstown-bound before he helped lead the Dodgers to the 2020 World Series title.
+With a career 197-85 record and 2.48 ERA, an MVP Award, three Cy Young Awards and nine All-Star berths, he's Cooperstown-bound as the best pitcher of his generation.

 Giants: Will Clark, 1B (1st round, No. 2 overall, 1985)